How To Write A Media Pitch – With Sample Pitch Letter Example

 Media Pitch Subject Lines to Make You Stand Out

 One of the most powerful tools at your disposal is your email subject line.
-It will be the difference between a journalist giving your media pitch a read, or scrolling straight past it.
+It will be the difference between a journalist giving your media pitch a read or scrolling straight past it.
 The subject line should be clear, concise, spark intrigue, and use the hook of your story.
+Examples of media pitches often emphasize the importance of a strong subject line.

-Journalists are very busy people, meaning you need to make your media pitch as quick and easy for them to read as possible.
-After they have read your subject line, the hook of your pitch should also be in the very first line of the email body – if you are expecting a journalist to find the story in a wall of text, you have already lost their interest.
-Be clear on why this story is valuable to them, and waste no time getting straight to that point.
+Journalists are very busy people, so you need to make your media pitch as quick and easy for them to read as possible.
+After they have read your subject line, the hook of your pitch should be in the very first line of the email body.
+Be clear on why this story is valuable to them and waste no time getting straight to the point.

-You should be looking at around 200-300 words that cover: what it is you are pitching, what you are offering, some background information on you or your company, and why now is the relevant time to cover it.
-You should remember that you are writing to real people and not just email addresses, so keep it light, friendly, and personable.
+A typical media pitch template covers about 200-300 words that outline what you are pitching, what you are offering, some background information on you or your company, and why now is the relevant time to cover it.
+This structure applies whether you’re writing a press pitch or a sample pitch letter.

 media pitch